Skanda298/pwn.college_skandasai/Pondering_paths.md

 ```

 ## What I learned
-./ refers to the current directory; ./challenge/run therefore resolves to /challenge/run when the cwd is /.
+./ refers to the current directory
 Explicit relative paths (starting with ./) and "naked" relative paths (no ./) can refer to the same file depending on cwd.
-Knowing the difference between absolute (/challenge/run), implicit relative (challenge/run), and explicit relative (./challenge/run) paths is important for how a program is located by the shell.

 ## References
 In most operating systems, including Linux, every directory has two implicit entries that you can reference in paths: . and ...
 The first, ., refers right to the same directory,